NUS-SNL/p4-traffictool/Usage.md

 ---

 # Usage
-The internal working of **p4-traffictool** is as below.
-You provide the tool with your `.p4` or `json` file and get the plugin code as the output.
+The internal workings of **p4-traffictool** is as below.
+You provide the tool with your `p4` or `json` file and get the generated plugin code as the output.

 <br>